Published Apr 8, 2020

 Using pottery throwing ribs correctly is an important skill to learn in order to produce consistent pots with clean surfaces.
 There are a ton of pottery throwing ribs out there to choose from and it might not always be obvious how they are intended to be used.
 Also, there are times when you need to create your own clay ribs to tackle a particular job.

-In today’s post, an excerpt from the Pottery Making Illustrated archives, production potter Jared Zehmer demonstrates how to use both common and less common pottery throwing ribs to their greatest potential. –Jennifer Poellot Harnetty, editor
+In today’s post, an excerpt from the Pottery Making Illustrated archive, production potter Jared Zehmer demonstrates how to use both common and less common pottery throwing ribs to their greatest potential. –Jennifer Poellot Harnetty, editor

 PS.
 To see the full article on pottery throwing ribs, check out the July/August 2017 issue of Pottery Making Illustrated!